Ruth Sulzberger Holmberg, past newspaper publisher, 96, dies

-Ruth Sulzberger Holmberg, longtime publisher of The Chattanooga Times and a member of the family that controls The New York Times, died Wednesday at her home in that Tennessee city.
+Ruth Sulzberger Holmberg, longtime publisher of The Chattanooga Times and a member of the family that controls The New York Times, has died at her home in that Tennessee city.
 She was 96.

-Holmberg was the granddaughter of Adolph S. Ochs, the patriarch of The Chattanooga Times who gained prominence as publisher of The New York Times early in the 20th century, the Chattanooga Times Free Press ( http://nyti.ms/2o5oNYp ) said her death was confirmed by her family.
+Holmberg was the granddaughter of Adolph S. Ochs, the patriarch of The Chattanooga Times who gained prominence as publisher of The New York Times early in the 20th century.
+The Chattanooga Times Free Press (http://nyti.ms/2o5oNYp) said her death Wednesday was confirmed by her family.

 It said Holmberg was born Ruth Rachel Sulzberger in New York City and that she worked as a reporter at The New York Times while in high school.
 She later graduated from Smith College and arrived in Chattanooga in 1946 after serving as a Red Cross nurse in Europe for a time in World War II, according to the account.
 Early on, Holmberg served as art and theater critic for The Chattanooga Times.